Science project module: health sciences

 Preparatory work

-We recommend you revise your knowledge of investigation design and statistics and familiarise yourself with the Library search tool and referencing guide.
+We also recommend familiarising yourself with the Library search tool and referencing guide.

 What's included